AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 ```

 !!! tip
-    If you find you need to add a package to an existing environment that is not available for your native platform (i.e., a package that is only available for Intel on an Apple Silicon computer), the easiest method is to add the package name and version to the `environment.yml` file _first_.
+    If you find you need to add a package to an existing environment that is not available for your _current_ platform (i.e., a package that is only available for Intel on an Apple Silicon computer), the easiest method is to follow a slightly different order of operations:

+    - First, add the package name and version to the `environment.yml` file.
-    Then, remove the `osx-arm64` line from the `platforms:` section, and run `conda-lock --file environment.yml --kind explicit` to create the platform specific lockfiles.
+    - Next, remove the `osx-arm64` line from the `platforms:` section of the `environment.yml` file.
+    - Then, run `conda-lock --file environment.yml --kind explicit` to create the platform specific lockfiles.
-    Finally, use the `conda-lock install --no-validate-platform` command above to update your environment using the newly-created lockfile.
+    - Finally, use the `conda-lock install --no-validate-platform` command above to update your environment using the newly-created lockfile.